JULY IN THE GARDEN

 - Plant out parsley seedlings for a bumper spring crop.

-- Prune deciduous fruit trees and spray with lime sulphur to control fungal diseases and insect eggs.
-NB: Buy new lime sulphur each season, as it does not keep from year to year.
+- Prune deciduous fruit trees (peach, plum, apricot, nectarine, pear and apple) and spray with lime sulphur to control fungal diseases and insect eggs.
+Buy new lime sulphur each season as it does not keep from year to year.

 - Harvest citrus and avocados.

-- Make sure that trees with crops on are watered during dry spells.
-This will prevent the fruit from dropping due to stress.
+- Make sure that trees still laden with crops are watered during dry spells to prevent fruit drop from stress.

 - Cut out old, dead or damaged wood from trees and shrubs.

-- It’s a wonderful time to purchase new aloes for the garden whilst they’re in bloom.
+- An appropriate time to purchase new aloes for the garden whilst they’re in bloom.
+It makes selection that much easier.

 - Water winter rainfall plants like proteas and their many relatives.
-July is also a good time to purchase and plant out young plants.
+It’s also a good time to purchase and plant out young plants of proteas and other types of Cape fynbos.

-- Cut back day lily foliage and mulch the plants.
+- Cut back day lily foliage and mulch the plants for a spectacular late spring display.

 - July is pruning month.
 Make sure that all tools are sharp and are disinfected after each rose is pruned.
 This minimises the transference of diseases from one bush to the next.